jim-easterbrook/Photini/src/doc/manual/descriptive_metadata.rst

 There are probably only one or two photographs that share the same description, so select those images first.

 .. image:: ../images/screenshot_11.png

+If you select a group of images you may see ``<multiple values>`` displayed in some of the text boxes.
+If you want the group of the photographs to have the same metadata for one of these fields you can right-click on the ``<multiple values>`` box.
+This brings up a menu from which you can choose a value to be copied to all the selected photographs.

 Finally you can set a list of keywords for the image by typing them in the ``Keywords`` box.
 Keywords should be separated by semi-colon (;) characters.